-The project applicant must develop measures that are consistent with the Construction General Permit, such as the preparation of a Stormwater Pollution Prevention Plan (SWPPP).
-Prior to construction of the Proposed Project, the project applicant would be required to prepare a SWPPP, which would describe best management practices (BMPs) that would be implemented to reduce runoff and subsequent erosion.
-The SWRCB also issues the NPDES Municipal Separate Storm Sewer System (MS4) Permit.
+As part of the Construction General Permit, prior to construction of the Proposed Project, the project applicant would be required to prepare a SWPPP, which would describe BMPs that would be implemented to reduce runoff and subsequent erosion.
+The SWRCB also issues the NPDES MS4 Permit.
 The MS4 permit imposes a number of basic programs, called Minimum Control Measures, on all permittees in order to maintain a level of acceptable runoff conditions through the implementation of practices, devices, or designs generally referred to as BMPs, that mitigate stormwater quality problems, including erosion, during construction and operational phases of a project.
-During construction of the Proposed Project, all activities would be required to adhere to the applicable BMPs that would be prescribed in order to prevent erosion and runoff during construction.
-Therefore, adherence to these NPDES requirements would ensure that erosion control BMPs are implemented during construction, which would ensure that the Proposed Project does not result in the substantial erosion or the loss of topsoil.
+The SWPPP would include erosion and sediment control BMPs to minimize the potential for erosion and sedimentation to occur during construction.
+BMPs would include, but would not be limited to, filtering runoff during construction, avoiding heavy grading and earthwork operations during the rainy season, and incorporating landscaping as early as possible.
+In addition, prior to receiving grading and building permits from the City, the project applicant would be required to prepare a final design-level geotechnical report, which requires recommendations for surface and subsurface drainage, slope stabilization, erodible soils, and compliance with City drainage requirements.
+During construction of the Proposed Project, all activities would also be required to adhere to the applicable BMPs that would be prescribed in order to prevent erosion and runoff during construction.

-With implementation of the Proposed Project, it is estimated that approximately 90 percent of the Project Site would be covered by impervious surfaces (an increase from approximately 15 percent under existing conditions).
+Following construction of the Proposed Project, it is estimated that approximately 90 percent of the Project Site would be covered by impervious surfaces (an increase from approximately 15 percent under existing conditions).
 During operation of the Proposed Project, most of the Project Site would be covered with impervious surfaces such as asphalt or concrete that include required drainage control measures consistent with NPDES MS4 requirements (see Section 3.9, Hydrology and Water Quality) such that the Proposed Project would not result in substantial erosion or loss of topsoils.
-Further, through compliance with the County's Low Impact Development (LID) Standards Manual, the Proposed Project would utilize a combination of County standard bio-filtration planters and bio-filtration systems to treat the stormwater.
-Runoff would be directed from drainage areas to onsite bio-filtration plants and bio-swales.
-The biofiltration systems would be designed to capture site runoff from roof drains, treat the runoff through biological reactions within the planter soil media, and discharge at a rate intended to mimic pre-developed conditions.
+Further, through compliance with the County's LID Standards Manual, the Proposed Project would utilize a combination of County standard bio-filtration planters and bio-filtration systems to treat the stormwater.
+Runoff would be directed from drainage areas to on-site biofiltration plants and bio-swales.
+The bio-filtration systems would be designed to capture site runoff from roof drains, treat the runoff through biological reactions within the planter soil media, and discharge at a rate intended to mimic pre-developed conditions.
 Given the developed nature of the Proposed Project, the Project Site would not be readily susceptible to erosion.
-73 Overall, the Proposed Project would not result in substantial soil erosion or the loss of topsoil, on- or off-site.
-The impact would be less than significant.
-Erosion is further discussed in Section 3.9, Hydrology and Water Quality, under Impact 3.9-3.
+However, because a final LID Report and SWPPP have not yet been approved by the City or Los Angeles RWQCB and the City, construction impacts would be potentially significant.
+Erosion is also discussed in Section 3.9, Hydrology and Water Quality, under Impact 3.9-3.